mwilliamson/python-precisely/README.rst

       }))

 * ``mapping_includes(matchers)``: matches a mapping, such as a ``dict``, if it has the same keys with matching values.
-  An error will be raised if the mapping is missing any keys, but allows extra keys.
+  An error will be raised if the mapping is missing any keys, but extra keys are allowed.
   For instance:

   .. code:: python